 Testing & movements

 This industry-led cattle health programme to evaluate risk and recognise farmers who step up biosecurity to help control bovine TB was launched in November 2016.

 CHeCS bTB Herd Accreditation is a voluntary scheme which has been welcomed by Defra and the Welsh Government.
 Working with the herd vet and through health schemes, a herd’s ‘score’ improves every year it is free from a bTB breakdown, awarding a status of 0-10 to correspond with the number of years.

-As well as reducing risk of infection, the country-wide programme could present informed purchasing opportunities.
-In particular, it could benefit farmers selling cattle from regions with a high risk of the disease or who wish to minimise exposure from bought-in animals.
-It could also give recognition for a farmer’s efforts to complement Government and industry strategies to control infection.
+As well as reducing risk of bTB infection, the health schemes present informed purchasing opportunities.
+In particular, it can benefit farmers selling cattle from regions with a high risk of the disease or who wish to minimise exposure from bought-in animals.
+It can also provide recognition for a farmer’s efforts to complement Government and industry strategies to control infection.

-More information is available at www.checs.co.uk where the Handbook can be downloaded.
-If it sounds advantageous, farmers should discuss joining with their vet then contact one of the participating CHeCS-accredited health schemes listed on the website.
+More information is available on the CHeCS website where the handbook can be downloaded.
+Farmers should discuss joining with their vet then contact one of the participating CHeCS-accredited health schemes listed on the website.
 The application form includes a privacy agreement to allow the Animal and Plant Health Agency (APHA) to send test data automatically to the health scheme, and a declaration from the herd vet.
 After the form is sent back, a starting score will be awarded.

 How to use the CHeCS bTB Herd Accreditation programme when buying cattle:

-How to use the CHeCS bTB Herd Accreditation programme to minimise disease:
+How to use the CHeCS bTB Herd Accreditation scheme to minimise the risk of bTB: